pieterrotteveel/Social-Media-Extremism-Detection-Challenge/README.md

 1. **Set File Paths**

-   Update the dataset paths in the notebook to point to your local data, e.g.:
+   Update the dataset paths in the notebook to point to your local data.

-   * `social-media-extremism-detection-challenge-data/`
-   * `/kaggle/input/dataset-for-comp/`
-   * or your own local directory.

 2. **Load and Preprocess Data**